lizziehv/cs50-sudoku/README.md

 ```

 After you have finished writting the puzzle and want to solve it, use Control + D.

+##### Output:
+- If the stdin is empty or an incorrect puzzle is given, it will print "Error: Sudoku given has incorrect format."
+- Otherwise, it will print the solved sudoku into stdout

 #### Common description
 The documents `common.h` and `common.c` defines the following helper functions